Marianne Faithfull: 2020s

 A spoken word album titled She Walks in Beauty was released in May 2021.
 Faithfull was accompanied with musical arrangements by Warren Ellis, Brian Eno, Nick Cave and Vincent Segal.
 The album saw her recite 19th-century British Romantic poets.

-Posthumous releases

-On 14 March 2025, the single "Burning Moonlight", which was co-written by Faithfull, was released; the single is from an EP of the same name, which was released for Record Store Day later in 2025.
+The same year, she started working on the biographical documentary Broken English by Iain Forsyth and Jane Pollard; featuring Faithfull's last ever singing performance, it premiered at the 82nd Venice International Film Festival.
+On 14 March 2025, the single "Burning Moonlight", which was co-written by Faithfull, was released posthumously; the single is from an EP of the same name, which was released for Record Store Day later in 2025.
 The EP also features a re-recorded version of "She Moved Thru' the Fair", a song Faithfull previously recorded in 1966.

 Achievements

 In 1999, Faithfull ranked 25th on VH1's 100 Greatest Women of Rock and Roll.
-In 2023, Rolling Stone ranked Faithfull at number 173 on its list of the 200 Greatest Singers of All Time.
+In 2023, Rolling Stone ranked her at number 173 on its list of the 200 Greatest Singers of All Time.